faisalrafiq321/my-code/README.md

 # my-code
 this is my first repo
+author- faisal rafiq